rocjs/roc/docs/Extensions.md

 Extensions are a really important part of Roc that makes building applications possible.
 They are responsible for adding different libraries, frameworks and logic to the application.
 Extensions come in two types, Packages and Plugins.
 They are similar in a lot of ways, see below for more details.

 ## Packages
 Packages are the main building blocks for applications and will most often consist of two parts, a development package and a non-development package.
-Together they create something that can be used directly in a project and this is the difference from plugins, from a technical standpoint they are almost identical.
+Together they create something that can be used directly in a project and this is the difference from plugins.
+From a technical standpoint they are almost identical.

 ## Plugins
 Plugins are often smaller packages that are NOT to be used directly in a project but in conjunction with a package to add some additional functionality.

 ## General Structure
-Roc expects all extensions to export two a object named `roc` from the main file in a npm package.
+Roc expects all extensions to export an object named `roc` from the main file in a npm package.
 Other than this the packages themselves are quite free to do whatever they want to create what is needed to build an application.

 The object must contain a name (most likely the same as the `name` defined in `package.json`) and at least one of the following:
 ```